Charles Barry: Death and funeral

 Hardman & Co. made the monumental brass marking Barry's tomb in the nave at Westminster Abbey shows the Victoria Tower and Plan of the Palace of Westminster flanking a large Christian cross bearing representations of the Paschal Lamb and the four Evangelists and on the stem are roses, leaves, a portcullis and the letter B., beneath is this inscription:

 Sacred to the memory of Sir Charles Barry, Knight R.A.
 F.R.S. & c.
 Architect of the New Palace of Westminster and other buildings who died the 12th May A.D.
 1860 aged 64 years and lies buried beneath this brass.

 The brass has this inscription running around its edge:

 Whatsoever ye do do it heartily as to the Lord and not unto Men for ye serve the Lord Christ.
 Col. Colossians III.23.24.

 The following tribute was paid by the R.I.B.A.:

 The Royal Institute of British Architects impressed with the loss which the profession and the country have sustained through the decease of Sir Charles Barry, whose genius has conferred great lustre upon this age, hereby record their profound sympathy with the affliction which has fallen upon the widow and family of their lamented friend.

 Following Barry's death a life size white-marble sculpture (1861–65) of him was carved by John Henry Foley and was set up as a memorial to him at the foot of the Committee Stairs in the Palace of Westminster.
-The figure is seated holding a large book resting in his lap held at the top in his left hand.